Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Installation.rst

 Launch examples / ctest
 -----------------------

-A set of minimal test cases can be run using the following command (non-regression test)
+A set of minimal test cases can be run using the following command (non-regression test) in your `build` repository:

 .. code-block:: bash